 2021/22 | • | 2518 | 820 | 788 | 852 | 823 | 824 |

 The rate of two week wait referrals for lower gastrointestinal cancers has been consistently lower than England over the last eight years, although the rate in Hull has been following a similar pattern to England.
-The rate has increased since 2017/18 with a slight decrease between 2019/20 and 2020/21 due to the COVID-19 pandemic with an increase for 2021/22.
+The rate has increased between 2017/18 and 2019/20, but decreased in 2020/21 due to the COVID-19 pandemic.
+The rate increased between 2020/21 and 2022/23 to the same extent that it had done so just prior to the pandemic.

 Compared with benchmark

-Two-week wait referrals for suspected lower GI cancers (Number per 100,000 population) (Persons All ages)
+Urgent suspected cancer referrals for suspected lower GI cancer (Persons All ages)

 Period